LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 ## Specification

-The transaction schema defined in [LIP 0028][lip-0028] is superseded by the one defined below.
+The transaction schema defined in [LIP 0028][lip-0028] is superseded by the one defined [below](#json-schema).

-The `params` property must follow the schema corresponding to the `moduleID`, `commandID` pair defined in the corresponding module.
+The `params` property must follow the schema corresponding to the `moduleID`, `commandID` pair defined in the corresponding module; we call this schema `paramsSchema`.

+As for the other transaction procedures:

-All transaction procedures - serialization, deserialization, signature calculation, signature validation and transaction ID - follow the same specifications already defined in [LIP 0028][lip-0028].
-The resulting serialization or signatures are however different when the proposed transaction schema is used.
+- Serialization and deserialization follow the same specifications already defined in [LIP 0028][lip-0028]; for completeness we include the pseudocode [below](#serialization).
+The resulting serialization is however different when the proposed transaction schema is used, due to the change of types for `moduleID` and `commandID`.
+Moreover, the transaction ID is calculated in the same way as described in [LIP 0028][lip-0028].
+- Signature calculation follows the same specifications as in [LIP 0028][lip-0028], updated to incorporate message tags introduced in [LIP 0037][lip-0037].
+For completeness we provide the pseudocode [below](#transaction-signature-calculation).
+- Signature validation is done using the `verifySignatures` function defined in [LIP 0041](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0041.md#transaction-verification).

 ### Constants